Awards and Scholarships

 - If any of the above is missing from the final application packet, the application will be considered incomplete and will not be reviewed.

-- Applications must have adequate postage.
+- Applications must be sent electronically.

 For additional questions please contact:

-Director, NYS US Senate Youth Program
+State Selection Administrators, NYS US Senate Youth Program